UTokyo-FieldPhenomics-Lab/Characterization-of-peach-tree-crown/README.md

 ![](https://github.com/UTokyo-FieldPhenomics-Lab/Efficient-characterization-of-peach-tree-crown-/blob/master/figure/FIG21.jpg)
 The numbers label the flight order of way point and the red points mark the ground control points.

 ### b.
-Digital surface model (DSM) and RGB orthomosaic
+Digital surface model (DSM)
-DSM and orthomosaic can be generated in Pix4Dmapper Pro v.
-4.0.25 software (Pix4D Inc., Switzerland) by the Structure from Motion algorithm using the raw images.
+DSM can be generated in Pix4Dmapper Pro v.
+4.0.25 software (Pix4D Inc., Switzerland) by using the raw images.

 During the matching of photos, full image scale was set for precisely extracting the key points and the relative camera positions were also taken into account to discard geometrically unrealistic matches.
 In addition, **use the coodinates of ground control points to optimize the georeferencing of the point cloud**.
 During the generation of DSM, noise filtering was used to correct the altitude of these points with the median altitude of the neighbouring points.

-**The RGB orthomosaic and DSM image from the same point cloud model must be exported at the same ground sampling distance.**

 ## 2 Processing
 ### Step 1.
 Download source codes from the link below, and put them in one folder.